 Even if you’ve had a difficult relationship with the person who’s died, it’s important to give yourself permission to feel the range of complex emotions, including frustration, anger, and guilt.
 Although we often think of ceremony as ways to honour the dead, it’s really for the people left behind to help them acknowledge their feelings with intention and awareness.

 Ceremonies don’t have to be elaborate, and they don’t require any particular faith.
 In fact, studies have shown that even when you’re not sure you believe in them, rituals work to help calm and soothe us.
 They can be private, or they can help people join together in community.
 Recent research suggests that rituals may be more rational than they appear.

 While there’s no right or wrong way to mark private or public remembrance days, denying their impact isn’t helpful.
 No matter what you decide to do, being intentional about how you can mark this occasion can make it a healthier and more meaningful experience.

 Through ceremony we can acknowledge both the brokenness and the urge to mend.
 We can help our brains and hearts cope with situations that can sometimes feel beyond our control.
 “We run from grief because loss scared us, yet our hearts reach toward grief because the broken parts want to mend,” says Brene Brown.
 She goes on to say, “We don’t do ourselves any favors when we rush or simply try to skip over the process of grieving.
 Even when it is scary, we must follow our hearts and honor our grief.”

 We hope you can find ways to honour your grief during a death anniversary or day of remembrance.
-Find out more about our Grief & Legacy ceremonies, or consider gifting one to someone you know who is about to embark on their own death anniversary experience.
+Find out more about our Grief & Legacy ceremonies and Death Anniversary ceremony, or consider gifting one to someone you know who is about to embark on their own death anniversary experience.